 We'll skip the history lesson, but at some point in the past, medical experts started grouping together atypical sexualities, which they considered mental disorders at the time.
 Eventually, they began referring to these disorders as paraphilias, replacing dated labels like sodomy.

 Unsurprisingly, attempting to label and define groups based on abnormality led to significant controversy.
-Researchers debated what symptoms were required to diagnose paraphilias, whether they should be classified as disorders, and if the label should exist at all, while gay rights activists argued that homosexuality was a normal variation of sexual orientation, and therefore shouldn't be included.
+Researchers debated what symptoms were required to diagnose paraphilias, whether they should be classified as disorders, and if the label should exist at all, while gay rights activists argued that homosexuality was a normal variation of sexuality, and therefore shouldn't be included.

 For the purposes of this article, we'll define a paraphilia as a pattern of stable and persistent attractions to an atypical object, situation, or group of people.
 Although this definition is fairly broad, the term is generally only used when discussing sexual attractions that are not generally accepted by society (causing some to raise concerns about its role in perpetuating stigma).